MengyiG/MengyiG/README.md

 - 💪 I have worked at a **Java Developer** at **CIBC** and **Presagis, CAE**.

-- 🌱 This is my LinkedIn: https://www.linkedin.com/in/mengyi-guo/.
+- 🌱 This is my LinkedIn: https://www.linkedin.com/in/mengyi-guo/ and Youtube: https://www.youtube.com/@Lea-pe7jy.

 - 📝 I’will be graduating from **Virginia Tech** with a Master's Degree in **Information Technology**.